 The college is inherently interested in assessing and reassessing employer workforce needs to provide a steady workforce and pipeline of qualified students and talent to meet the demands of the existing forecasted job openings.
-With the recent Covid-19 Pandemic, in addition to changes in the nation, the state, and the local community, the data from the environmental scan provides the college with information indicating significant changes in the environment and providing the college with sufficient time to respond proactively to emerging trends.
+With the changes in the nation, the state, and the local community, the data from the environmental scan provided the college with information indicating significant changes in the environment and providing the college with sufficient time to respond proactively to emerging trends.
 This allows the college to design and implement strategies that would benefit the students and surrounding community.

-Information from the organizational assessment will impact future planning, enabling the college to take advantage of external and internal opportunities for expansion and improvement.
-Consequently, the information from the organizational assessment will additionally inform the development of the Academic Plan and the development of career and technical education program enhancements at the institution.
+Data from the environmental scan also impacted future planning, enabling the college to take advantage of external and internal opportunities for expansion or improvement.
+Consequently, the information from the environmental scan has informed the development of the Academic Master Plan and the development of career and technical education program enhancements at the institution.